There are no items in your bag at this time.

 - Categories: Antioxidants

-Enzyme that, when applied topically on skin, appears to be a very good antioxidant.
+Alpha lipoic acid is an enzyme that, when applied topically on skin, appears to be a very good antioxidant.
 Taken internally, alpha lipoic acid is a water- and fat-soluble antioxidant capable of regenerating other antioxidants, such as vitamins C and E. It is also believed to exert numerous soothing effects.

 It’s clear from the research that alpha lipoic acid is a potent antioxidant, but it isn’t the only one; there are lots of great antioxidants for skin—in fact, there isn’t a lot of research on topical application of alpha lipoic acid.